Acupuncture Frequently Asked Questions

 What Do I Do During The Session?
 How long is An Acupuncture Session?

 Each acupuncture session lasts anywhere from 25-45 mins.
-Staying relax is very important during the time of treatment.
+Staying relaxed is very important during the time of treatment.
 Oxygen is vital to bodily functions and the healing process.
 It is important to take deep slow breaths during your treatment- not just getting the body to relax, but also to allow the lungs to be filled with oxygen.
-So, during the session, I always tell my patients to breathe deeply and slowly as long as possible to help oxygen getting into their blood more efficiently.
+So, during the session, I always tell my patients to breathe deeply and slowly for as long as possible to help oxygen flow into their blood more efficiently.

 What Are The Feelings That I Expect to Have After The Treatment?

 Patients, typically, feel more relaxed and have less bodily pain after the Acupuncture session.
 Occasionally, the patient might experience their bodily pain intensify after the treatment due to overly profusion of blood flow to the injured tissue, and that experience of intensified pain is a normal process because the brain is now registering more surface area of injured tissue.
 As the body goes through its repair and healing processes, the pain could be felt for up to a few hours and then subsides, substantially, afterward.

 How Many Sessions Do I Need to Help Resolve My Problem?

 The frequency and the length of acupuncture treatments vary from person to person depending on the state of their physiology and the intensity and complexity of their problems.
 To fairly assess the course of treatment and the frequency of the visits, our clinic needs to take a thorough medical history from the patient, and a follow-up assessment is done to see and measure the physiological changes after the initial two or three treatments.
 After understanding medical history and response to a couple of treatments we will have a sufficient idea of how to offer the best treatment plan for our patient.